solliancenet/microsoft-mysql-developer-guide/artifacts/05-CloudDeploy-MySQLFlex/README.md

 ## Push images to Azure Container Registry

-1. If you haven't already, be sure to push your images to your Azure Container Registry using the [Push Images to Acr](./../Misc/01_PushImagesToAcr.md) article.
+1. If they haven't already, push the images to the Azure Container Registry using the [Push Images to Acr](./../Misc/01_PushImagesToAcr.md) article.

 ## Run images in AKS